 In about 1815 a pumping shaft was sunk on the Crowns Rocks dewater this section of the mine.
 Mining continued up to the late 1820s when a fall in the price of Tin, coupled with little ore left in the shallow workings, forced the mine being offered for sale in 1835.

 The lease was bought by Steven Harvey James in 1836, but he too struggled to make the mine pay.
-The discovery of a rich body of Copper ore in 1842 brought a change to the mines future and allowed further investment to be carried out.
+The discovery of a rich body of Copper ore in 1842 brought a change to the future of the mine and allowed further investment to be carried out.
 In 1858 the Boscawen Diagonal Shaft was sunk, to gain access to deeper ore deposits out under the sea and by 1865 the workforce had more than trebled.

 By 1874 the Crowns section of the mine was worked out and production then centred on Wheal Cock.
 In 1875 the price of Tin fell, due to a find of an alluvial tin deposit in Queensland, Australia.
 The company struggled on working ore against the depressed price of Tin.
 Closure of Wheal Cock was due to two incidents of flooding, one in 1894 and the other in 1895.